Mlogica Thought Leaders: Is it Time to Replatform Your IBM Mainframe to AWS?

 Is it Time to Replatform Your IBM Mainframe to AWS?

-Anthony Veltri, mlogica Senior V.P. of Solution Management
+Anthony Veltri, mLogica Senior V.P. of Solution Management

 There are many reasons organizations should be getting serious about modernizing their mainframes, including aging technical resources, getting rid of high MIPS costs, eliminating non-strategic platforms and gaining critical on-demand scalability, security and innovation.
 As one of the leading cloud providers, AWS, in conjunction with mLogica, offers a number of key advantages to private and public sector organizations looking to consolidate legacy workloads.
 These include access to AI, machine learning (ML), advanced analytic tooling and more.